+The patients were assigned to one of three groups at a ratio of 1:1.
 The patient's assignment to each group was based on the tumor location and the size of suitable flap.

 Group A (n = 10): Women who underwent LICAP flap.